-If you have a dual-boot system with Linux and Windows, then you probably know that when you start your system first Linux boot loader appears showing Linux as well as Windows boot entries and if you select Windows from the list, it starts Windows and if you select Linux, it boots into Linux distro.
+If you have a dual-boot computer system with Linux and Windows operating systems, you probably know that when you start your computer, it shows Linux boot loader at startup which contains Linux and Windows boot entries.
+If you select Windows from the OS list, it starts Windows and if you select Linux, it boots into Linux distro.

-Suppose a situation when you want to remove Linux from your system and want to use only Windows, then how will you do it?
+Imagine a situation when you want to remove/uninstall Linux from your system and want to use only Windows operating system, how will you do it?

-Many times people delete the partitions having Linux installed from "Disk Manager" but it doesn't remove Linux completely.
-The Linux boot loader still appears at startup but since you deleted Linux partitions, the boot loader gets corrupted and your system becomes unusable.
+Many times people directly delete or format the hard disk partitions which contain Linux operating system but it doesn't completely remove Linux.
+The Linux boot loader still appears at system startup but since you deleted Linux partitions, the boot loader gets corrupted and your system becomes unbootable.

-So if you are also facing this problem or you faced this problem in past and could not get a working solution, then read this tutorial and you can follow it if you find yourself in a similar situation.
+If you are also facing this problem or if you have faced this problem in past and could not get a working solution, then this tutorial will definitely help you.

-This tutorial will help you in completely removing or uninstalling Linux operating system and its boot loader from a dual-boot system:
+This tutorial will help you in completely removing or uninstalling Linux operating system and its boot loader from a dual-boot computer:

-STEP 1.
-First you'll need to boot using Windows setup CD.
-You can use Windows 98 Setup CD or Windows 2000, XP, 2003 CD or Windows Vista, Server 2008, Windows 7 DVD.
+You'll need to boot using Windows setup disc.
+You can use setup disc of any Windows version such as Windows 98, Windows 2000, Windows XP, Windows Vista, Windows 7 or later.

 bootsect /nt60 SYS /mbr